mirenguerra/pokemon-mirenguerra/README.md

 2. You can also make Fork and you will copy this repository directly into your GitHub profile.

-3. Run 'npm install' to install all dependencies.
+3. Run: 'npm install' to install all dependencies.

 4. To launch the project and see it in the browser run: 'npm start'.